abuicke/tarot/the celtic cross.md

 	- **5** the past
 	- **6** the immediate future

-- Two cards related to the querent's perceptions (the feminine aspect of the reading)
+- Two cards related to perception (the feminine aspect of the reading)

-	- **3** their conscious perception of the situation, the lens through which they're interpreting events; or what the querent is consciously focused on
+	- **3** your conscious perception of the situation, the lens through which you're interpreting events; or, what you are consciously focused on
-	- **4** their unconscious perception of the situation, what they don't realise is on their mind, influencing what they're seeing; what the querent doesn't realise they're focused on, but is nonetheless drawing their attention and affecting their perspective without them realising
+	- **4** your unconscious perception of the situation, what you don't realise is on your mind, influencing how you're interpreting you're experience

-- Two cards related to influence, how the situation is being affected by the querent and by outside circumstance (the masculine aspect of the reading)
+- Two cards related to influence (the masculine aspect of the reading)

-	- **7** the querent's influence, how they are affecting the situation
+	- **7** your influence, how you are affecting the situation
-	- **8** external influences, how the situation is being influenced outside of the querent's control
+	- **8** external influences, how the situation is being influenced outside of your control

-and finally **9**, which is the querent's hopes and fears.
-The direction the querent hopes they are going in, or fear they might be heading towards.
+and finally **9**, which is your hopes and fears.
+The direction you hope you are going in, or fear you might be heading towards.